coolbutuseless/isocubes/README.md

   - `obj_letter` The letter ‘R’
   - `obj_organic` An organic shape
 - Object generators:
-  - `gen_isosurface()` voxel coordinates for the isosurface of an implicit function
+  - `gen_isosurface()` generate voxel coordinates for the isosurface of an implicit function
   - `gen_sphere()` generate voxel coordinates for a sphere of the given radius
   - `gen_cube()` generate voxel coordinates for a cube of the given size
-- `calc_visibility()` determine the indices of the visible cubes.
-Not needed for general use.
+- `calc_visibility()` perform visibility culling on a set of voxel coordinates - voxels hidden behind other voxels will be removed.
+This is done internally during isocube creation and is not needed for general use.
 Possibly useful if the voxels were to be rendered with a different backend e.g. nativeRaster

 ## Installation